MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-organization-branding.md

 ## Use default organization branding assets from Entra

-Admins can choose to use default organization branding assets that have already been configured in the Microsoft Entra admin center.
+Admins can choose to use default organization branding assets that are already configured in the Microsoft Entra admin center.
 Default branding customizations can be enabled by admins by deploying the following policies:
 - [OrganizationalBrandingOnWorkProfileUIEnabled](/deployedge/microsoft-edge-policies#organizationalbrandingonworkprofileuienabled)
 - [OrganizationLogoOverlayOnAppIconEnabled](/deployedge/microsoft-edge-policies#organizationlogooverlayonappiconenabled)

-When these policies are enabled, any applicable assets in your existing Microsoft Entra admin center will be used for organization branding in Microsoft Edge for Business.
+When these policies are enabled, any applicable assets in your existing Microsoft Entra admin center are used for organization branding in Microsoft Edge for Business.

 For more details on defaults and checking what is already configured in Microsoft Entra, check your existing company branding.

-*The Edge for Business taskbar icon overlay is not supported for MacOS.*
+*The Edge for Business taskbar icon overlay isn't supported for macOS.*

 ## Customize organization branding through the Microsoft Edge management service